MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-You can retrieve role assignments in a variety of ways including by assignment type, scope type, or name, and whether the assignment is enabled or disabled.
-You can also view a list of role assignments that provide access to a specified recipient, server, or database.

-For more information about management role assignments, see Understanding Management Role Assignments.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Role assignments" entry in the Role Management Permissions topic.

-!!!
-Exchange Server 2013

-You can retrieve role assignments in a variety of ways including by assignment type, scope type, or name, and whether the assignment is enabled or disabled.
-You can also view a list of role assignments that provide access to a specified recipient, server, or database.

-For more information about management role assignments, see Understanding management role assignments.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Role assignments" entry in the Role management permissions topic.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 You can retrieve role assignments in a variety of ways including by assignment type, scope type, or name, and whether the assignment is enabled or disabled.
 You can also view a list of role assignments that provide access to a specified recipient, server, or database.

 For more information about management role assignments, see Understanding management role assignments.